Community guidelines

 Tinder is where meaningful connections can happen.
 It starts with a Swipe™.
 Sometimes you click.
 Sometimes you don’t.
 And sometimes the talking leads to more.
 Opportunity is overflowing.
 Possibilities are endless.
 All (adults) are welcome to come and explore.

-We want Tinder to be a fun, safe and inclusive space, where anyone can be themselves whilst getting to know others.
-That’s what these Community Guidelines are for – to set expectations for everyone’s behaviour, both on and off the app.
-So read on.
-Not following these guidelines can have real consequences – from a nudge to a ban.
+We want Tinder to be a fun, safe and inclusive space, where anyone can be themselves while getting to know others.
+This is the purpose of these Community Guidelines – to set expectations for the behaviour of all members, both on and off the app.
+Please keep reading, as failure to follow these guidelines can have serious consequences – from a nudge to a ban.

 Tinder’s rules:

 Tinder is not a place for hate.
-We will never stand behind racism, bigotry, hatred or violence based on who someone is, how they identify, or what they look like.
-This includes (but is not limited to) someone’s race, ethnicity, religious affiliation, disability, physicality, gender, gender identity, age, national origin, or sexual orientation.
-If you see someone who doesn’t meet your personal criteria, simply don’t like them or unmatch and move on.
-Don’t report them unless you think they’ve violated our policies.
+Racism, bigotry, hatred or violence based on who someone is, how they identify or what they look like will never be tolerated.
+This includes (but is not limited to) someone’s race, ethnicity, nationality, immigration status, caste, religion, gender identity, sexual orientation, disability, body type or health status.
+If a profile does not meet your personal criteria, simply refrain from liking that profile or unmatch and move on.
+Profiles must not be reported unless they are believed to have violated our policies.

-As a member of the Tinder community, we encourage you to speak up and speak out.
-If someone is causing you harm, making you feel uncomfortable or violating our Community Guidelines – report it.
-Your report is always confidential.
+As a member of the Tinder community, you are encouraged to speak up and speak out.
+If someone is causing you harm or violating our Community Guidelines, report it.
+Your report is always treated as confidential.
 By reporting, you can help us stop harmful behaviour and protect others.

 Impact